Dutch Bros Inc. research snapshot

 BROS AI Stock Analysis

 BROS AI stock analysis currently reads Dutch Bros as a high-growth U.S. drive-thru coffee brand with rising same-shop sales, record AUVs, and a large white-space unit runway toward a 2029 shop target near 2,029 locations.
-At the July 12, 2026 data cutoff, BROS traded near $67.56, about 105.6x TTM EPS of $0.64, so the BROS AI stock forecast is driven less by current earnings power and more by whether unit growth, transaction gains, and margin leverage can justify a still-premium multiple.
-Free cash flow remains thin versus market cap because expansion capital spending is heavy.
+At the August 3, 2026 data cutoff, BROS traded near $65.83, about 102.9x TTM EPS of $0.64, so the BROS AI stock forecast is driven less by current earnings power and more by whether unit growth, transaction gains, and margin leverage can justify a still-premium multiple.
+TTM free cash flow improved to about $90.8 million versus $54.5 million in FY2025, but it is still thin relative to market cap because expansion capital spending is heavy.
 This page is for informational research only and is not investment advice.

 Current price